Mastretta MXT: Pre-production version

 Rear view of the Mastretta MXT at the British International Motor Show.

 On 22 July 2008, the Mastretta MXT was unveiled at the British International Motor Show in London.
-The car shown was the prototype, but the company announced that the final production version would be significantly different, and that production specifications would be released soon.
+The car shown was the prototype version, but the company announced that the final production version would be significantly different, and that production specifications would be released soon.

 In 2009 Mastretta revealed the specifications and equipment for the 2011 production MXT.
-Standard features were to include racing bucket seats and seatbelts, Hella xenon headlights, ABS brakes, a Supplemental Restraint System, 17 inch magnesium wheels, digital instrument panel, a Borla Exhaust system, an LCD display based digital MP3 and CD player entertainment system, and an automatic climate control system.
+Standard features were to include racing bucket seats and seatbelts, Hella xenon headlights, ABS brakes, a Supplemental Restraint System, 17 inch magnesium wheels, digital instrument panel, a Borla Exhaust system, an LCD based digital MP3 and CD player entertainment system, and an automatic climate control system.
 The vehicle's security and safety features were specifically designed to exceed EU crash and safety standards, and lead designer Daniel Mastretta reported that the vehicle was already undergoing tests to qualify for European quality and safety standards in 2009.

 The 2011 production MXT was powered by a turbocharged, intercooled 2.0-liter straight-four engine with more than 240 hp, allowing it to reach a top speed of over 230 km/h.

 Three years after its first appearance on Automóvil Panamericano, the 2011 production model MXT debuted at the 2010 Paris Motor Show on 30 September 2010.
 The MXT entered production on 1 January 2011 at Mastretta's new factory in the State of Mexico, with an expected 2011 production of 150 units.
 Around 70% (105 cars) were to be exported to Europe and the United States, and 45 were to be for domestic sales.